The Uncanny (film)

 The Uncanny is a 1977 British-Canadian anthology horror film directed by Denis Héroux, written by Michel Parry, and starring Peter Cushing, Donald Pleasence, Ray Milland, Joan Greenwood, Donald Pilon, Samantha Eggar, and John Vernon.

 Although it is similar to the horror anthologies released by Amicus Productions and could be mistaken as one, it was actually distributed by The Rank Organisation.
 However, the co-producer was Milton Subotsky of Amicus.

 Plot

 Montreal 1977

 In 1977, in Montreal, writer Wilbur Gray visits his publisher Frank Richards to discuss his new book about cats.
 Wilbur believes that felines are supernatural creatures, and that they are the devil in disguise.
-Convinced that they are the actual masters over humans that keep us inline, citing since writing his manuscript, he's found himself being observed and even stalked by various felines.
+Convinced that they are the actual masters over humans that keep humans in line, citing since writing his manuscript, he's found himself being observed and even stalked by various felines.
 Wilbur tells three tales he's uncovered in recent history to illustrate his thoughts: